sCrypt-Inc/scryptTS-docs/docs/ordinals/ft.md

 # Funglible Tokens - FTs

-Just like NFTs, `scrypt-ts` also supports fungible tokens.
+Just like NFTs, `scrypt-ord` also supports fungible tokens.
 Under the hood it utilizes the [`bsv-20` protocol](https://docs.1satordinals.com/bsv20).

+BSV-20 is a protocol for creating fungible tokens on the Bitcoin SV blockchain.
+Fungible tokens are interchangeable with each other, and can be used to represent a variety of assets, such as currencies, securities, and in-game items.

-Currently, the SDK supports both v1 and v2 of the `bsv-20` FT protocol.
+`scrypt-ord` supports both v1 and v2 of the `BSV-20` FT protocol.

 ## v1